Borys Todurov: The Heart Institute

 The Heart Institute of the Ministry of Health of Ukraine provides highly specialized assistance to patients with cardiovascular pathology and surgical care for patients with heart defects.

 It was created in 2008 as the city clinical hospital "The Kyiv Heart Center" following the instance of the German clinic Herzzentrum, the German Cardiology Center in Munich.

 On 26 December 2013 Todurov influenced to change the communal ownership to the national one, with Ministry of Health as executor of the estate.
 This change helped to save The Heart Center from intentional bankruptcy and privatization from the side of state officials.

 Every year The Heart Institute provides medical care to patients from all regions of Ukraine.
 In 2016 Institute performed the most cardiac surgeries in the country - 5940, being ahead of the Amosov Heart Institute and Strazhesko Institute of Cardiology.

 Each third CABG operation in Ukraine takes place at The Heart Institute (1,436 operations, for comparison at the Amosov Institute - 844 operations).
-Each third stent in Ukraine is installed in The Heart Institute (2593 interventions; for comparison at Amosov Institute - 449).
+Each third stent in Ukraine is installed in The Heart Institute (2593 interventions; for comparison at Amosov Institute with 449).

 At The Heart Institute, Todurov organized internal eHealth system and quality management system.
 As a result, the percentage of unsuccessful operations is lower than in the average clinic in Europe and does not reach 1%.
 This result made it possible for the institute to become in 2015 the first hospital in the CIS which met the requirements of international medical accreditation from the British company QHA Trent.

 The availability of this certificate gives to foreign insurance companies the basis to pay for the treatment of foreign citizens at The Heart Institute.
 In 2016 patients came from Azerbaijan, Greece, Israel, United States, Moldova, Kyrgyzstan, Turkmenistan, Turkey, Libya and other countries.

-The institute is a permanent partner of the diplomatic corps stationed in Ukraine.
+The institute is a permanent partner of the Diplomatic Corps stationed in Ukraine.
 It helped many foreign delegates and members of their families.
-In December 2016, the mother of the US Ambassador Marie Yovanovitch was operated at The Heart Institute.
+In December 2016, the mother of the US Ambassador Marie Yovanovitch was operated on at The Heart Institute.

 At the entrance to The Heart Institute, along with the flag of Ukraine and the corporate flag, there is the flag of the Crimean Mejlis.
-Mustafa Dzhemilev knelt before this flag during his visit to the institute.
+Mustafa Dzhemilev knelt before this flag during his visit to the Institute.

 The Heart Institute has been the object of encroachment by political figures repeatedly.